-Disciplinary Probation: Exclusion from participation in privileges or extracurricular University activities as outlined in the notice of disciplinary probation for a specified time.
+Disciplinary Probation: Exclusion from participation in privileges or extracurricular University activities as set forth in the notice of disciplinary probation for a specified period of time.

 Restitution: Reimbursement for damage to or misappropriation of property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damages.